simonqueric/simonqueric.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Engineering student in Machine Learning and Data Science
+subtitle: PhD candidate in Statistics/Machine Learning for protein science

 profile:
   align: right